-The majority of existing programmes need to be examined and determined whether they can be approved toward LTO as acceptable ageing management program.
+The majority of existing programmes need to be examined and determined whether they can be approved toward LTO as acceptable ageing management programme.

-Existing plant programmes may be approved toward long term operation provided that they can meet the requirements of the programme (see Section 3.4.2 and Appendix II).
+Existing plant programmes may be approved toward long term operation provided that they can meet the requirements of the programme (see Section I.4.4 and Section 3 of the main report).

-6. AVAILABLE RESEARCH RESULTS AND OPERATING EXPERIENCES
+I.6.
+AVAILABLE RESEARCH RESULTS AND OPERATING EXPERIENCES